alshedivat/al-folio/_pages/about.md

 I am Célia Wafa AYAD a Doctoral Researcher, under the supervision of Prof. <a href='https://jmread.github.io'>Jesse Read</a>, in the Data Science and Mining Team at the Laboratoire d'Informatique of École Polytechnique in France.
 Previously, I completed my Masters in Machine Learning for Data Sciences at University of Paris.

-My current research interests include:
+My current research interests include: ML Explainability, Probabilistic graphical models, Uncertainty quantification and Causality.

 My academic CV can be accessed <a href='#'>here</a>.